douglasgreen/outlines/computing/web_development/apache_web_server.md

 ##### Configuration and Flexibility

--   Configuration Files: Apache\'s behavior is controlled by configuration files (e.g., `httpd.conf`).
+-   Configuration Files: Apache's behavior is controlled by configuration files (e.g., `httpd.conf`).
 These files allow administrators to define server settings, host multiple websites, manage traffic, and more.
--   Modules: Apache\'s functionality can be extended with modules.
+-   Modules: Apache's functionality can be extended with modules.
 There are modules for URL rewriting, security, caching, and more.

-#### 3. Apache\'s Role in the Web Ecosystem
+#### 3. Apache's Role in the Web Ecosystem

 ##### Importance and Usage